rzhlm/IUBH-habittracker/docs/stipulations.md

 - [ ] Return longest streak of all habits
 - [ ] Return longest streak for chosen habits

+- [ ] MAKE TESTS FOR FUNCS & METHODS

 - [ ]  Habit has action & period
 -  [ ] An action/task can be checked off
 -  [ ] Miss = break